A guide to hiring our public open spaces

 Releasing of balloons

-The releasing of balloons and other littering is not permitted
+The releasing of balloons, including sky lanterns, and other littering is not permitted on any council-owned land.

 If the hire period includes staying overnight on public open space the organiser will provide security but no guard dogs are permitted.